tomasnorre/crawler/Documentation/ExecutingTheQueue/BuildingAndExecutingQueueRightAway(fromCli)/Index.rst

    Description
          Output mode: "url", "exec", "queue"

-         \- url : Will list URLs which wget could use as input.
+         - url : Will list URLs which wget could use as input.

-         \- queue: Will put entries in queue table.
+         - queue: Will put entries in queue table.

-         \- exec: Will execute all entries right away!
+         - exec: Will execute all entries right away!

    Default
-         Queue
+         queue

 .. container:: table-row